Links on Android Authority may earn us a commission. Learn more.

 More options for panel technology

 Most gaming monitors come with IPS LCD or LED panels.
 If you want higher-end technology like OLED, it’s still nearly impossible to find on a monitor.
-The few options available are very expensive.
+The few options available are costly.

 This is a feature to watch out for!
 Keep in mind that plenty of monitors don’t come with speakers.
 And the ones that do often lack the audio quality most gamers want.
 TVs all come with speakers.
 And while TV audio isn’t usually great, it’s often better than what you’ll find on most monitors.